Level 4 Certificate in Counselling - accredited by OCNWMR

 - Minimum age for access to this qualification is 19 years

-Students should have entry level English and sufficient IT skills to produce short assignments in either Microsoft Word or Mac Pages etc. Many Students find the course highly rewarding, exciting and also emotionally challenging.
+Students should have sufficient IT skills to produce short assignments in either Microsoft Word or Mac Pages etc. Many Students find the course highly rewarding, exciting and also emotionally challenging.
 Applicants should therefore be in a fairly stable emotional state when applying (e.g. those with recent bereavement/loss/relationship breakdown/trauma may find they struggle with the emotional impact of the course).
+Students should also ensure their IT equipment is sufficient for working online with zoom (a good internet connection, web camera and microphone - this will be tested during informal interview.

 What previous level 4 students had to say: